NREL/PyDSS/docs/source/quickstart.rst

 Quick Start Guide
 *****************

-This page provides a short example to get PyDSS up and running.
+This page provides a short example to get pydss up and running.
 If you have not already installed PyDSS, please follow the instructions at :ref:`installation_label`.

 The basic steps are to create an empty project, copy your OpenDSS model files into that project,